Fall 2021 Courses

 This course will focus on correcting the stigma surrounding autism as something that needs to be cured.
-We will be looking into where the stigma comes from as well as why so many things commonly associated with autism are harmful to the autistic community.
-We will be challenging the medical model of autism and exploring the neurodiversity model.
+We will be looking into where the stigma comes from as well as why so many things commonly associated with autism are harmful to the community.

 Remy Chartier, email@example.com

 This course seeks to examine fanfiction, self-published stories by media fans, as the literary form it is.
 We will examine the evolution of modern fanfiction; what preceded it; the legal concerns surrounding its publication; the differences between fanfiction, transformative fiction, and adaptation; the socio-cultural aspects of reading and writing it; fanfiction etiquette; traits of the genre, and more.
 And, whether first-time or long-time readers or writers, students will be challenged to write some fanfiction of their own.